ValeriaBokotejova/goit-node-rest-api/README.md

-# PostgreSQL + Sequelize
+# Auth (JWT) + PostgreSQL

-REST API for managing contacts using Node.js + Express, PostgreSQL, and Sequelize
+Adds user authentication/authorization with JWT on top of the contacts API

 ### Environment